openforis/sepal-doc/docs/source/team/style_guide.rst

     "option","choose, select, use","Select the **Daily imagery** option."
     "pane","go to, view","View the **Recipe** pane."
     "parameter","select","Select the **Exportation** parameters."
-    "pointer","use, click, click and hold, move","Move the pointer to the map."
+    "pointer","use, click, click and hold, hover, move","Move the pointer to the map."
     "pop-up menu","view, select, choose, close","Select the checkboxes in the pop-up menu."
     "pop-up window","view, select, choose, close","View your options in the **User report** pop-up window."
     "recipe","open, go to, select, save, export, edit","Select the **Time series** recipe."